 Identify User Roles:

 Identifying the user roles or groups is an essential step that will help you determine the level of access that each user requires within the system.
-This information will form the basis for creating a robust and comprehensive privileges matrix that ensures that users have the necessary access rights to perform their tasks while maintaining the system’s security.
+This information will form the basis for creating a robust and comprehensive privileges matrix that ensures that users have access rights to perform their tasks while maintaining the system’s security.

 Define Tasks and Access Levels: